masumba/KioskModeDemo2/README.md

-This is a kiosk mode deom applocation.
+This is a kiosk mode demo applocation.